awsdocs/aws-codedeploy-user-guide/doc_source/instances.md

 | I want to configure a Windows Server, Ubuntu Server, or RHEL on\-premises instance \(physical devices that are not Amazon EC2 instances\)\. | See [Working with On\-Premises Instances for AWS CodeDeploy](instances-on-premises.md)\. |
 | I want AWS CodeDeploy to provision a replacement fleet of instances during a blue/green deployment\. | See [Working with Deployments in AWS CodeDeploy](deployments.md)\. |

-To prepare Amazon EC2 instances in Auto Scaling groups, you must follow some additional steps\.
-For more information, see [Integrating AWS CodeDeploy with Auto Scaling](integrations-aws-auto-scaling.md)\.
+To prepare Amazon EC2 instances in Amazon EC2 Auto Scaling groups, you must follow some additional steps\.
+For more information, see [Integrating AWS CodeDeploy with Amazon EC2 Auto Scaling](integrations-aws-auto-scaling.md)\.

 **Topics**
 + [Tagging Instances for AWS CodeDeploy Deployments](instances-tagging.md)